saimayunus925/questscribe/README.md

 the Player character must join my cast of characters to save the city of Ibralta (the setting of my game/story) from an evil ex-superhero.
   The characters will each be represented by a C++ Character class.
-Each character's personality will be represented by a C++ Personality class, which will be built based on the scientifically-valid [Big 5 personality traits](https://www.psychologytoday.com/us/basics/big-5-personality-traits).
+Each character's personality will be represented by a C++ PersonalityTraits class, which will be built based on the scientifically-valid [Big 5 personality traits](https://www.psychologytoday.com/us/basics/big-5-personality-traits).
 The different character types - Hero, Villain, Antihero, Warrior, Scribe, etc - will be derived classes that inherit from the Character base class.
 As for the Personality class, its private member variables will be scores for each of the Big 5 traits, which will change based on the events of the game (e.g. if a character becomes more rigid/inflexible, their openness score decreases).